honzasp/rust-turbojpeg/README.md

 The low-level binding to `libturbojpeg` is provided by the crate `turbojpeg-sys`, which needs to link to the C library.
-Typically, you will need a C compiler and NASM to build the library from source, but see [its README][sys-readme] for details.
+Typically, you will need CMake, a C compiler and NASM to build the library from source, but see [its README][sys-readme] for details.

 [sys-readme]: https://github.com/honzasp/rust-turbojpeg/tree/master/turbojpeg-sys